awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/encryption-speke-set-up.md

 ## Step 1: Get On Board with a CA Provider<a name="encryption-speke-set-up-on-board-key-provider"></a>

 To use SPEKE with AWS Elemental MediaConnect, you must have a CA platform key provider\.
-The following AWS partners provide conditional access \(CA\) solutions for the AWS Elemental MediaConnect customization of SPEKE:
+The following AWS partners provide conditional access \(CA\) solutions for the MediaConnect customization of SPEKE:
 + [Verimatrix](https://aws.amazon.com/partners/find/partnerdetails/?n=Verimatrix&id=001E000000be2SEIAY)

 If you are a content originator, contact your CA platform key provider for assistance with the onboarding process\.
 With the help of your CA platform key provider, you manage who gets access to which content\.